Documentation

 Inside Opus

-For information on SILK, see the slides by Koen Vos from the 79th IETF meeting.
-See also the original SILK codec page.
+For more information on SILK, see the slides by Koen Vos from the 79th IETF meeting.

 Paper 1 describes CELT version 0.3.2, while paper 2 applies to 0.5.2.
 The main things that changed since these papers were written are the pitch prediction/filtering and the birdie avoidance method.